Updated: Apr 26

 Based on student satisfaction metrics and client feedback, this ratio appears to be strongly connected to engagement because a high comment-to-pin ratio is indicative of students having actual conversations that are interesting, engaging, and fun.
 In other words, communities with high conversation ratios are promoting a learning environment that is quite different from a standard discussion board experience.
 They are replicating the kind of vibrant conversations that occur in a classroom on the Yellowdig platform.

-The six best practices that are captured in the dataset are:
+The six best practices for how to set up a virtual classroom that are captured in the dataset are:

 To have points and automatic grade passback to the learning management system enabled.